gmreizu/george-2019-07-12/README.md

 Development-only dependencies include:

-* TypeScript: Static-typing catches many bugs and allows for superior development ergonomics (IDEs), and more readable and maintainable code.
+* `typescript`: Static-typing catches many bugs and allows for superior development ergonomics (IDEs), and more readable and maintainable code.

-* react-scripts: Easy boostrapping of a React applications that follow best-practices.
+* `react-scripts`: Easy boostrapping of a React applications that follow best-practices.

 ## API